ilyla/Sleepy-Story-Samantha/Chapter 4 - The Game.md

   "Yep," he said as his grandparents walked in.

   He said "Hi, Grandma and Grandpa, glad you could come."
 She walked around the bend and sat her cake on the table, where all the food was laid out.
 She noticed that her hand was moving near her pussy, and definitely didn't want to start rubbing in front of the whole party.
 She hurried over to a chair and sat on her hands.
-Soon enough, Andrew's 19 year old sister Rebbeca sat down next to her.
+Soon enough, Andrew's 16 year old sister Rebecca sat down next to her.

   "Hi Samantha, how's it going?" she asked.